What do people say about you when you’re not around? Can you control it?

 On Facebook, you have to make a choice of keeping your personal profile private or public and sharing professional things or not.
 That is your choice.

-3. Have a Personal Website & Blog
+3. Have a Website & Blog for your Personal Branding

 As I’ve talked extensively in other posts, everyone should have their personal website & blog as part as their personal branding strategy.

 If executed properly, this will give you a real edge on other people.
 It is not only a platform you control, but you also fully own it.

 Think about it: you will have your own .com website, how cool is that?!
 If you do it well, you will also be able to manage what people see first when they google your name.
 Your website will be the center of your online presence.